SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-04-wastewater-corona-virus-rna-vs-medical-loads.md

 ## Conclusions

 <img src="{{ site.baseurl }}/images/hmpf.png" width="400" height="160" alt="Hmpf." title="Hmpf." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 So basically that's it: the data say _both_ "yes" and "no" as to whether wastewater RNA predicts medical loads.
-It certainly looked like the first wave was saying the RNA was a leading indicator of medical load in the immediate future, but the second wave says "nah".
+It certainly looked like the first wave was saying the RNA was a leading indicator of medical load in the immediate future, but the second wave said "nah".
 So we cannot say anything meaningful, beyond "well, _that's_ weird".

 Why might this be?